-Basic Allowance for Housing (BAH) is provided by the U.S. Department of Defense to eliminate—or at least offset—housing costs for uniformed service members.
+Basic Allowance for Housing (BAH) is provided by the U.S. Department of Defense to eliminate—or at least offset—housing costs for military members and veterans.
 Because the BAH typically applies in situations where quarters are not provided for service members at their base, it is largely based on local, off-base housing costs.
 The BAH also:

 - Can be adjusted annually per changes in cost of living in a given area